USS Albert David

 USS Albert David (FF-1050) was a Garcia-class destroyer escort, later reclassified as a frigate, in the United States Navy.
 She was named for Lieutenant Albert David, a Medal of Honor recipient.
 His was the only Medal of Honor awarded to a member of the Navy in the Atlantic Theater of Operations in World War II.
 Laid down on 28 April 1964 and commissioned on 19 October 1968, Albert David served in the Pacific, including performing gunfire support operations in Vietnam during the 1970s.
 She was briefly deployed to the Arabian Sea in September and October 1982.
 On 18 September 1989 she was leased to the Brazilian Navy, and then sold to Brazil where she served as the destroyer Pará (D 27) until 12 November 2008 when she was decommissioned and put in reserve.
+She appears to have been scrapped as of 2015.

 Construction

 Albert David was laid down on 28 April 1964 at Seattle, Washington, by the Lockheed Shipbuilding and Construction Co.; launched on 19 December 1964; sponsored by Mrs. Lynda Mae David; and commissioned at the Puget Sound Naval Shipyard on 19 October 1968.